ccorbi/NGSkit/README.md

 # NGSKit

-Collection of tools for preprocessing NGS data.
-These tools are heavily custom to Kimlab's screenings, please take a look at the references section (above) to read in more detail about some application cases of this package.
+This repository contains the full collection of tools of our lab preprocessing NGS data pipeline.
+These tools are heavily custom to Kimlab's screenings, consequently please take a look at the references section (above) to read in more detail about some application cases of this package.

-The package can be divided into 3 different sets of tools; NGS handling data (FASTQ from Illumina); secondly tools and pipelines for analysis of the screening, and finally the library encoding tools.
+The package can be divided into three different sets of tools; NGS preprocessing data, secondly tools and pipelines for analysis of the screening, and finally, the library encoding tools.

 ## Installing